Norfolk-based Tech Educators has partnered with The Bradfield Centre to support eligible students wishing to become...

 Earlier this month, Coderus hosted their annual live streaming event of the Google I/O Developers’ Conference at Adastral Park.
 They’re also hosting a live stream of the Apple Developers’ Conference at the University of Suffolk in June.

 Like every region, Ipswich’s tech sector has its challenges.
-According to the, access to talent, limited infrastructure, and poor transport links are the three biggest obstacles for firms in Suffolk.
+According to the Tech Nation Report, access to talent, limited infrastructure, and poor transport links are the three biggest obstacles for firms in Suffolk.

 These findings will be no surprise to those who live and work around Ipswich.
 Here’s Lisa Perkins’ take on the infrastructure challenges in Suffolk:

 “Infrastructure is a key element to the successful growth of any region and its essential that continuous improvements are made to all the transport links we currently have.
 Specific areas such as road links that connect east to west, rail links to London, and congestion relief on major roads around Ipswich all need a strategic plan to ensure the necessary funding is made available from local or national funds in order to execute the strategy.”

 While facilities like Innovation Martlesham and the Ipswich Waterfront Innovation Centre are blessed with super-fast broadband as standard, the rest of the county isn’t as lucky.
 Much of Suffolk is very rural, and homes and businesses can struggle for connectivity.
 The Better Broadband Suffolk, a partnership between Suffolk County Council and BT, is aiming to rollout fibre broadband to 97% of Suffolk.